-Zero tolerance of sexual abuse and sexual harassment; PREA coordinator

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-Wake Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-DPS Organizational Chart

-NCDPS Website

-PCM Appointment Memo

-NC-general Statutes 14-27.7

-Individuals interviewed/ observations made.

-Interview with PREA Coordinator (PC)

-Interview with PREA Compliance Manager (PCM)

-Interview with Agency Head Representative

-Interview with Director

-Interview with Staff

-Interview with Residents

-Tour Observations

-Summary determination.
+115.311 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures DPS Organizational Chart NCDPS PREA Office staffing list NCDPS Website PCM Appointment Memo NC-general Statutes 14-27.7 Individuals interviewed/ observations made.
+Interview with PREA Coordinator (PC) Interview with PREA Compliance Manager (PM) Interview with Agency Head Representative Interview with Director Interview with Staff Interview with Residents Tour Observations Summary determination.

 Indicator (a).
 The North Carolina Department of Public Safety has developed an agency wide policy on efforts to ensure compliance with the Prison Rape Elimination Act (PREA).
 The 30-page Juvenile PREA policy was written to address the various requirements of the standards.
 Page three of the policy sets forth the zero-tolerance condition, and this initial portion of the policy defines sexual misconduct consistent with the federal terms in PREA.
-"The North Carolina Department of Public Safety is committed to a standard of zero-tolerance of sexual abuse and sexual harassment of persons under its

-safe, humane, and appropriately secure environment, free from the threat of sexual abuse and sexual harassment of juveniles, by maintaining a program of prevention, detection, response, investigation, and tracking."
-The policy states there is no consensual contact between residents and staff or between residents.
+"The North Carolina Department of Public Safety is committed to a standard of zero-tolerance of sexual abuse and sexual harassment of persons under its supervision.
+Therefore, it is the policy of the Department of Public Safety juvenile justice serving sections/units to provide a safe, humane, and appropriately secure environment, free from the threat of sexual abuse and sexual harassment of juveniles, by maintaining a program of prevention, detection, response, investigation, and tracking."
+The policy, over the subsequent pages, states there is no consensual contact between residents and staff or between residents.
 It further identifies screening, education, and monitoring, along with other elements that supports prevention, allows for detection, and ensures a full legal and medical response to any complaint.

 The facility staff showed knowledge consistent with training materials about their role in preventing, detecting, and responding to sexual assault claims.
-Staff also are provided with reminder cards at training about the importance of a zerotolerance environment and their roles as first responders to sexual assault allegations.
+Staff also are provided with reminder cards at training about the importance of a zero-tolerance environment and their roles as first responders to sexual assault allegations.
 Random residents reported a PREA safe environment and a zero-tolerance culture.

 Indicator (b).
-Wake Regional Juvenile Detention Center is one of ten Juvenile facilities run by the North Carolina Department of Public Safety (NCDPS).
+Lenoir Youth Development Center is one of ten Juvenile facilities run by the North Carolina Department of Public Safety (NCDPS).
 The agency also runs 55 adult facilities, including high-security institutions, medium and minimum-security prisons.
 The Agency has a PREA Office with a Director and three staff that oversee the agency's compliance efforts across the numerous facilities.
 DPS policy clearly supports the PREA Coordinator's role in working with agency leadership and the various facilities.
 The Auditor was provided an agency flow chart showing the relationship between the PREA Coordinator who works in the North Carolina Department of Public Safety Central Office and DPS Juvenile Justice leadership.
-The Wake facility management knows PREA Office staff.
-The PREA Coordinator reports to the

-Deputy Secretary of DPS in charge of Professional Standards, Policy and Planning.
+The Lenoir facility management knows PREA Office staff.
+The PREA Coordinator reports to the Deputy Secretary of DPS in charge of Professional Standards, Policy and Planning.
 PREA Coordinator reports she has considerable access to senior agency leadership.
 Working in the portion of NC DPS that oversees Standard compliance and policy allows the PREA Coordinator (PC) to influence policy development consistent with standards.
+The NCDPS Juvenile PREA policy supports the authority of the PREA Office with multiple references in the policy including.
+"All materials provided to residents on the subject of resident sexual abuse and sexual harassment, and any lesson plans used during any presentations on this topic shall be approved by Department of Public Safety's PREA Office".